 Visit our press centre to view news stories, picture and video galleries.

 The Farmers Weekly Awards recognise and reward farmers for innovation, commitment to the industry and hard work.

 The Awards showcase the best farmers in the country by telling their stories.
 They aim to spread best practice, inspire others and influence the public about the role that farmers play in today’s society.

-There are 15 categories available to enter plus an award for the overall Farmer of the Year.
+There are 15 categories available to enter plus an award for the overall Farming Champion of the Year, sponsored by the NFU.

-The Farmer of the Year is chosen by the judges from the 15 winners of the categories.
+The Farming Champion of the Year is chosen by the judges from the 15 winners of the categories.